Browntail Moth - Euproctis chrysorrhoea (L.)

 Partners at Maine Forest Service, Maine Board of Pesticides Control, Maine Center for Disease Control, Cooperative Extension and others have put together an extensive list of frequently asked questions.
 Questions cover topics from biology, to management, to policy to pets.

-• Use a wet/dry vacuum with a HEPA filter filled with a few inches of soapy water.
+• Use a wet/dry vacuum with a HEPA filter filled with a few inches of soapy water to remove caterpillars on the side of your house.

 Close -